Golf365 Recall: The European cameos at the US Open in the 21st century

-Matt Cooper looks back at the recent history of the second major championship of the year, with a close look at the Europeans who thrived without winning.
+Matt Cooper looks back at the recent history of the US Open, with a close look at the Europeans who thrived without winning.

 2000 – Pebble Beach

 Miguel Angel Jimenez never came closer to winning a major than shortly after the turn of the millennium.
 Or did he?
 He finished tied second, his highest finish in 68 major championships, but the reality was that he finished fully 15 strokes behind the winner Tiger Woods.
 Fifteen!
 A few weeks later he got closer to Woods.
 Within 14 strokes of him at the Open Championship in fact.
 But where did he finish on the leaderboard?
 T26th.

 Only one European featured all week, in a performance that for many years represented his major championship career in microcosm.
 Sergio Garcia contended through 54 holes until a 7-over-par final round saw him sink outside the top ten.

 The last of Nick Faldo’s five top ten finishes at the US Open and a week in which Padraig Harrington and Sergio Garcia were Tiger Woods’ greatest threat, a precursor of their Carnoustie Open battle five years later.